google/youtube-8m/README.md

 ...
 ```

-To use your installed GPUs, simply specify the number of GPUs you want to use
-via the `num_gpus` flag.
-The forward and backward passes will be computed with
+If at least one GPU was found, the forward and backward passes will be computed
-the GPUs, whereas the CPU will be used primarily for the input and output
+with the GPUs, whereas the CPU will be used primarily for the input and output
 pipelines.
 If you have multiple GPUs, each of them will be given a full batch
 of examples, and the resulting gradients will be summed together before being
 applied.
 This will increase your effective batch size.
 For example, if you set
-`batch_size=128` and `num_gpus=4`, this will result in 512 examples being
+`batch_size=128` and you have 4 GPUs, this will result in 512 examples being
 evaluated every training step.

 ### Ground-Truth Label Files